 The Prettiest Cat Ears

 For this new cat costume for teens, I made an even prettier style of cat ears.
-The method I used for these plush cat ears is more refined and simplified, (after all those ears, I have discovered what works and looks best.)
+The method I used for these plush cat ears is more refined and simplified.
+(After making all those ears, I have discovered what works and looks best.)

 I will update this post shortly with a video tutorial.
 But in the meantime, here is how I make them.